duckduckgo/TrackerRadarKit/README.md

 ## How to block trackers

-In order to block content on the web view you need to [compile](https://developer.apple.com/documentation/webkit/wkcontentruleliststore/2902761-compilecontentrulelist/) a content rule list using  Apple's [WKContentRuleListStore](https://developer.apple.com/documentation/webkit/wkcontentruleliststore), then apply compiled rule list to [WKUserContentController](https://developer.apple.com/documentation/webkit/wkusercontentcontroller).
+In order to block content on the web view you need to [compile](https://developer.apple.com/documentation/webkit/wkcontentruleliststore/2902761-compilecontentrulelist/) a content rule list using  Apple's [WKContentRuleListStore](https://developer.apple.com/documentation/webkit/wkcontentruleliststore), then apply the compiled rule list to [WKUserContentController](https://developer.apple.com/documentation/webkit/wkusercontentcontroller).

 TrackerRadarKit allows you to generate this list using DuckDuckGo's [Tracker Radar](https://github.com/duckduckgo/tracker-radar) as source.
 The main structs you'll need to use to create a content rule lists are: